 Study community work

-A smoothly functioning study environment, being part of your study community, and counselling and guidance all promote your well-being as a student and your ability to study.
+A smoothly functioning study environment, being part of your study community, and counselling and support all promote your well-being as a student and your ability to study.
 Your circle of friends and the student culture also affect your lifestyle.
 Things like exercise, lunch habits and the use of intoxicants largely depend on your friends and the opportunities available.
-Study community work aims to make the study environment easy for you as a student to make choices promoting your health.
+Study community work aims to make the study environment easy for you as a student to make choices that benefit your health.

 You’ll meet us at many student events during the academic year, and you are welcome to take part in health campaigns organised by the FSHS.
 Our experts also give lectures at different events.
 We also collaborate with other partners when carrying out study environment inspections and build action models to support the well-being of study communities.
 These include the model for early intervention and the models for intervening in cases of harassment and substance abuse.